SonarSource/gh-action-lt-backlog/PullRequestClosed/ReadMe.md

 Move fixed Jira tickets using the "Merge into branch", "Merge into master", or "Merge" transition after merging the pull request.

 If the pull request has been merged to a release branch like `master`, `main`, or `branch-*`, the `Merge into master` transition will be used.
-It would typically move a ticket from `APPROVED` to `CLOSED`.
+It would typically move a ticket from `APPROVED` to `DONE`.
 For any other target branch, a `Merge into branch` transition will be used.

 If `Merge into branch` or `Merge into master` transitions are not available, the action will attempt to use the `Merge` transition.

+If the PR is closed without being merged, then the action will try to use `Cancel issue` transition for issues created by `Jira Tech User GitHub` via `PullRequestCreated` automation.
+It will not close any other issues.

-This action will attempt to move all tickets mentionned in the pull request title.
+This action will attempt to move all tickets mentioned in the pull request title.

 ## Inputs